Isoaxe/instavatar/readme.md

 ### Set up Firebase locally

 Run `npm install -g firebase-tools` to install the Firebase CLI.
 Then run `firebase login` from the root directory.
 No need to initialise the various Firebase services (hosting, Firestore database and functions) as the initialisation files are already included within the app.

+### Development mode

+Run `npm run dev` from the root directory.
+This starts all emulators as available from the `localhost:4000` Firebase UI to enable local testing.
+Includes Firestore, Functions and Hosting emulators.